ZecchinLeonardo/zecchin_archaeo-extraction-prompt-eval/prompt_enhancing/README.md

 - `poetry` (>=2.1)
 - `just` if you are lazy with the commands
-- an API key in [OpenRouter](https://openrouter.ai) (50 prompts per day with the free offer over a set of large language models, 1000 per day with a single bill of 10$)
+- an API key in the OpenAI platform

 ### Install dependencies